Why Believe? William James and the Challenge to Faith (online)

 Online

-Join us for our Tuesday night contemplative prayer practice, including guided meditation and beautiful ancient chants.
+Last Session May 5!
+Join us each week for a 30 minute practice of meditation and contemplative prayer led by our vowed New Monastic members.
 Click below for more info and details on how to join us online.

 Sign up to our mailing list for regular news, events and updates on our work.